 SEFARI Gateway Fellowships are bespoke opportunities co-constructed with key partners to deliver solutions to priority needs that also meet Scottish Government National Outcomes and aligned United Nations Sustainable Development Goals.
-We currently have eleven active fellowships.
-You can find out more about these projects below.

 |